Master Zoom AI Companion with our step-by-step tutorial, detailed feature walkthrough, and expert tips.

 Granular policies to enable or disable AI Companion features by account, group, or user, with data-handling and retention controls for compliance-sensitive organizations.

-AI Companion is included at no additional cost with eligible paid Zoom Workplace plans (such as Pro, Business, Business Plus, and Enterprise).
-Free Zoom accounts generally do not have access to AI Companion features.
+AI Companion is included at no additional cost with paid Zoom Workplace user accounts (Pro, Business, Business Plus, and Enterprise).
+Free Basic users do not have access to AI Companion features.
+Zoom also sells a separate AI Companion add-on with more advanced agentic capabilities for an additional per-user fee.

-Zoom has publicly stated that it does not use customer audio, video, chat, screen-sharing, attachments, or other communications-like content to train its own or third-party AI models.
-Customers retain control over their content.
+No. Zoom has publicly committed that customer audio, video, chat, screen sharing, attachments, and other communications-like content is not used to train Zoom's own or third-party AI models.
+Account owners and admins also control which AI features are enabled.

 Now that you know how to use Zoom AI Companion, it's time to put this knowledge into practice.